simonknittel/discord-bot-api/README.md

 1. Copy your plugin to the [_plugins](./_plugins) directory
 1. Add it to the top of the [index.js](./index.js) file

+Update your bot
+---
+1. Make sure you have Git installed
+2. Run `git pull origin master`

+OR

+1. Download the latest version from https://github.com/simonknittel/discord-bot

 Commands
 ---